-Participants have previously taken part in studies which collected AD biomarkers (CSF, PET and structural MRI), information about AD risk factors (such as apolipoprotein E genetic status) and cognitive test batteries (Repeatable Battery for the Assessment of Neuropscyhological Status (RBANS), Clinical Dementia Rating scale (CDR), Mini Mental State Examination (MMSE)).
+Participants have previously taken part in studies which collected AD biomarkers (CSF, PET and structural MRI), information about AD risk factors (such as apolipoprotein E genetic status) and cognitive test batteries (repeatable battery for the assessment of neuropscyhological status, clinical dementia rating scale, mini mental state examination).
 These data will be used in the machine learning model to build the algorithm for the primary outcome.

-Data Management
+Data management

 All speech data will be recorded on the Delta Testing App on an iPad and securely transferred to a University of Edinburgh server.
-Participants are all assigned a unique ID code which is used to label all of their study data.
-Due to the potential benefit of speech data for future research, participants will be asked to consent to long term storage of their raw speech files.
-These files will be securely held on University of Edinburgh servers and will be available for analysis for the research team as part of this protocol, and in the future for approved studies from researchers approved by the study team.
-Data from the EPAD LCS study are held securely on the Alzheimer's Drug Discovery Foundation (ADDF) platform and relevant participant data will be extracted for use in planned analyses.
+Participants are all assigned a unique ID code, which is used to label all of their study data.
+Due to the potential benefit of speech data for future research, participants will be asked to consent to long-term storage of their raw speech files.
+These files will be securely held on University of Edinburgh servers and will be available for analysis for the research team as part of this protocol, and in the future, for approved studies from researchers approved by the study team.
+Data from the EPAD LCS study are held securely on the Alzheimer's Drug Discovery Foundation platform and relevant participant data will be extracted for use in planned analyses.
 Demographic and questionnaire data will initially be stored using onlinesurveys.ac.uk before transfer to the study server.
-All procedures are in line with the University of Edinburgh data protection policy which is informed by the General Data Protection Regulation (GDPR).
+All procedures are in line with the University of Edinburgh data protection policy, which is informed by the General Data Protection Regulation.